-Knowing what makes for the best octane boosters can be a minefield … they’re all going to tell you that their product will miraculously help your engine, boost power and give you better gas mileage, is it as straightforward as that?
+Knowing what makes for the best octane boosters can be a minefield.
+Will they really miraculously help your engine, boost power, and give you better gas mileage?
 I don’t think so, and I’m going to explain why.

-You need to understand that not all cars are going to need the use of an octane booster – it really is quite a specific need … your typical car used for grocery shopping and commuting is probably fine on standard pump gas, although with the ethanol blends now, it’s reaching the point where we’re seeing more and more cars needing a slight boost.
+You need to understand that not all cars are going to need the use of an octane booster.
+It really is quite a specific need.
+Your typical car used for grocery shopping and commuting is probably fine on standard pump gas.
+Although the ethanol blends now, it’s reaching the point where we’re seeing more and more cars needing a slight boost.

 Most modern cars can cope with lower octane ratings, and you might possibly feel that they’re lacking a bit of power.
-Older cars running on carburetors quite often need to be retuned to suit lower rated fuel, and performance cars like higher octane ratings if they’re going to work as they’re meant to.
+Older cars running on carburetors quite often need to be returned to suit lower-rated fuel.
+Performance cars like higher octane ratings if they’re going to work as they’re meant to.

 An Everyday Occurrence

-I don’t want to get in to the minutiae of technicalities … if you’re reading this, you probably have a reasonable understanding of why octane ratings matter, so instead, let’s look at what happens when we use low octane fuels.
+If you’re reading this, you probably have a reasonable understanding of why octane rating matter.
+So, let’s look at what happens when we use low octane fuels.

-But when adjustments need making, the ECU (Electronic Control Unit) will always err on the side of safety and caution, which invariably means losing power.
+But when adjustments need making, the ECU (Electronic Control Unit) will always err on the side of safety and caution.
+This invariably means losing power.
 For the main part, it’s fuel quality (or octane rating) that will affect it.

-A carbureted engine doesn’t have the sensors and electronic trickery to adjust fueling or ignition, so unless you can find your 91 (at least) rating local, you’ll be looking at knocking some ignition timing out of the motor to stop it pinging, and then of course, it feels flat as hell.
+A carbureted engine doesn’t have the sensors and electronic trickery to adjust fueling or ignition.
+So, unless you can find your 91 (at least) rating local, you’ll be looking at knocking some ignition timing out of the motor to stop it pinging.
+Then, of course, it feels flat as hell.